adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #37 Vacation Time!!!
 Not going to be coding over the next few days or working on the 8th-Class

 #38 Last day of vacation!

+#39 Back it at.
+Going to try to wrap up the class tomorrow.